Mill Creek Ravine: Geography

-Mill Creek begins in rural sloughs east of Edmonton and flows northward, in part through the ravine park.
-It finally ends its run at an outfall to the North Saskatchewan River near downtown Edmonton.
+Mill Creek begins in rural sloughs east of Edmonton and flows northward, through Edmonton's southeast, and then through Edmonton's Mill Creek Ravine park, north of Argyll Road.
+It finally ends its run at an outfall to the North Saskatchewan River near downtown Edmonton, its waters flowing to Hudsons Bay.

 The creek has its start just south and east of Anthony Henday Drive (just south of its junction with Highway 14; this is south-east of the Meadows community).
-The creek flows northward through Mill Woods and the Jackie Parker Recreation Area, then is diverted into culverts (built during the 1960s and 1970s).
+The creek flows northward through The Meadows and Mill Woods and the Jackie Parker Recreation Area, then is diverted into culverts (built during the 1960s and 1970s).
 It flows underneath the Davies/Coronet Industrial areas.

 The creek returns to the surface north of Argyll Road and flows through the Mill Creek Ravine park.

 The creek is diverted to a tunnel and concrete outfall structure north of 88th Avenue.
-The outfall lies near 92 Avenue between the neighborhoods of Strathcona, Cloverdale and Bonnie Doon.
+The outfall lies near 92 Avenue between the neighbourhoods of Strathcona, Cloverdale and Bonnie Doon.
 The outfall emerges on the south/east bank of the North Saskatchewan River several meters above the river at approximately 95 Avenue.
 It is clearly visible from the James MacDonald Bridge.
 The city has begun public consultations on re-establishing the natural, surface flow ("daylighting") the downstream reach of Mill Creek.